Skip to Main Content

 About RAPTOR Inc.:

-RAPTOR Inc. is a non-profit organization dedicated to the conservation of birds of prey through rehabilitation, education, research, and community engagement.
+RAPTOR Inc. is a non-profit organization dedicated to conservation education through raptor rehabilitation and community engagement.
 Our primary business location is in Milford, OH.
-In 2024, we aided 401 birds of prey from 33 counties in Ohio and Kentucky.
+In 2024, we aided over 400 birds of prey from 33 counties in Ohio and Kentucky.

-The role is a full-time position, 40 hours of work per week, and may require frequent evening/weekend work.
+The role is a full-time position, 40 hours of work per week, and will require evening and weekend work.
 Compensation will range from $40,000 - $50,000, based on experience.
-The Director of Education will be entitled to three (3) weeks of paid vacation and five (5) days of paid sick time.
+The Director of Avian Operations will be entitled to three (3) weeks of paid vacation and five (5) days of paid sick time.
 No company-paid health insurance benefits are available.

-• Recruit, train, mentor, schedule, and supervise volunteer assistants involved in educational services at RAPTOR Inc. Use approved procedures and training materials when training volunteers and ensure their ongoing adherence to the training.
+• Recruit, train, mentor, schedule, and supervise interns and volunteer assistants involved in rehabilitation work, at RAPTOR Inc., including weekend bird care activities.
+Use approved procedures and training materials when training volunteers and ensure their compliance.
+In addition, utilize courses and workshops available through the OWRA, IWRC, and NWRA rehabilitation organizations to develop volunteers into fully competent rehabilitators.

-• Participate in training courses, trade organizations, and other technical exchanges to stay abreast of new techniques, treatments, and methodologies related to avian training and environmental education.
+• Participate in training courses, trade organizations, and other technical exchanges to stay abreast of new techniques, treatments, and methodologies related to raptor rehabilitation.

 Qualifications

-• A bachelor’s degree in a related field or equivalent knowledge gained from relevant training and experience, with a minimum of two (2) years’ experience as an avian keeper or trainer and avian or animal educational programming.
+• A bachelor’s degree in a related field, or equivalent knowledge gained from relevant training and experience.

-• The management skills required to direct, train, and supervise a team of volunteer assistants involved in our educational services at RAPTOR Inc.
+• The management skills required to direct, train, and supervise a team of interns and volunteer assistants involved in the rehabilitation work at RAPTOR Inc.

 • Competent command of Microsoft Office and other standard computer software applications.

-• Requires a flexible schedule to attend events that may occur outside of business hours or on weekends.
+• Requires a flexible schedule for emergent issues that may occur outside of business hours or on weekends.

 Applicants can respond by email with a resume and cover letter to director@raptorinc.org.